 Within the existing conditions, the population of the Town of Canandaigua is expected to continue increasing which will increase the demand for residential dwelling units.
-Additionally, the Town has seen a reduction in the acreage of land farmed or in open space.
-The Town will be challenged to accommodate this growing population within the framework of existing zoning regulations in a manner that minimizes development pressure on these valuable open spaces.
-In the history of planning for the Town of Canandaigua, these trends are not new and have been consistently raised over the last 70 years.
+Additionally, the Town has seen a reduction in the acreage of land farmed and in open space.
+The Town will be challenged to accommodate this growing population within the framework of existing zoning regulations in a manner that minimizes development pressure on the Town's valuable and irreplaceable natural resources such as important ecological land cover, undeveloped open spaces, productive soils, and the water quality of our streams and Canandaigua Lake.
+In the history of planning for the Town of Canandaigua, these challenges are not new but the Town has improved its ability to manage it over the last 70 years and will continue to strive for a better balance between development and protection of our natural resources into the future.

-With this growing population, the Town will see increasing demands for most services like transportation, parks and recreations, water and sewer infrastructure, and health care.
+With its growing population, the Town will see increasing demands for most services like transportation, parks and recreations, water and sewer infrastructure, and health care.
 Because the growing population is largely bolstered by an older demography, the Town may see increasing demand for ADA accessibility and health care services to improve quality of life.